jerellaquino/Foo/README.md

 For the interactive calculaor script, [this article](https://www.geeksforgeeks.org/make-simple-calculator-using-python/) was used for inspiration.

 The unit testing reference used for the basics was [here](https://realpython.com/python-testing/).

+[This post](https://stackoverflow.com/questions/16981921/relative-imports-in-python-3) relative paths for referencing the package in scripts was helpful for understanding why you can't just import from scripts within the package.